kubedb/cli/CONTRIBUTING.md

 Thanks for your contributions!

 ## Spread the word
-If you have written blog post or tutorial on Wheel, please share it with us on [Twitter](https://twitter.com/AppsCodeHQ) or [Slack](https://slack.appscode.com).
+If you have written blog post or tutorial on KubeDB, please share it with us on [Twitter](https://twitter.com/AppsCodeHQ) or [Slack](https://slack.appscode.com).